-John André
+John André Biography & Facts

-on the eve of his execution
+Major John André, self-portrait on the eve of his execution, 1780.

-2 May 1750 in London, England
+• Born: 2 May 1750 in London, England.

 John André, British soldier involved in the Benedict Arnold defection, was born in London in 1751 to a wealthy family.
 His father was from Geneva; his mother was French.
 Accident brought him in 1769 to Lichfield, where, in the house of the Rev. Thomas Seward — whose daughter Anna was the center of a literary circle — he met the beautiful Miss Honora Sneyd.
 A strong attachment sprang up between the two, but their marriage was disapproved of by her family; André was sent to cool his love in his father's counting house in London, followed by a business tour to the continent.

-Rapid Rise in the Military
+Rapid rise in the military

 Commerce was, however, too tame an occupation for his ambitious spirit and he joined the British Army to improve his station in life and find glory.
 In March 1771 he obtained a commission in the Royal Fusiliers (Seventh Regiment of Foot), which, after travel in Germany, he joined in Canada in 1774.
 Here his character, conduct, and accomplishments gained him rapid promotion.